isomerpages/singhealth-ermcs/_poster-competition/Things to Note & Important Dates.md

 * **Poster Presentation Judging**: 17 September 2024 (ERMCS Day 1)
 * **Announcement of Results**: 17 September 2024 (ERMCS Day 1)

-*Note: The dates are accurate as at 5 April 2024.*
+*Note: The dates are accurate as of 5 April 2024.*